lif31up/model-agnostic-meta-learning/README.md

     self.dummy = torch.zeros(1, self.input_channels, 28, 28)
 ```
 ### Training
-train.py is a script to train the model on the omniglot dataset.
-It includes the training loop, evaluation, and saving the model checkpoints.
+`train.py` is a script to train the model on the omniglot dataset.
+It includes the training loop and saving the model checkpoints.
 ```python
 if __name__ == "__main__":
   from config import Config